 Department website: https://honors.ua.edu/programs/randall-research-scholars-program/

-The Catherine J. Randall Research Scholars Program is a nationally recognized interdisciplinary, undergraduate research program that pairs exceptional, highly motivated students directly with leading research professors and cutting-edge information management technology to complete scholarly research projects in diverse fields of study.
+The Catherine J. Randall Research Scholars Program is a nationally recognized interdisciplinary, undergraduate research program that pairs exceptional, highly motivated students directly with leading research professors and cutting-edge computational techniques to complete scholarly research projects in diverse fields of study.
 Regardless of the field that students intend to pursue, the skills they develop in applying research methods, project management and problem-solving techniques will contribute to their success in any academic pursuit or future career.

 Founded in 1968 as the Computer-Based Honors Program, the Randall Research Scholars Program (RRSP) was the nation's first interdisciplinary undergraduate research program and has been cited as one of the six most intriguing research programs in the country by the National Institute of Education.
 After over 50 years of tradition and excellence, the RRSP continues to be an innovative leader in connecting undergraduate students to research opportunities.

 Students whose careers will be defined through their research endeavors are accepted into the program during their final year of high school through a highly selective application process.
-During their freshman year, this cohort of RRSP students complete an intensive series of courses on problem-solving techniques, information technology fundamentals, project management principles, and research fundamentals.
+During their freshman year, this cohort of RRSP students complete an intensive series of courses on problem-solving techniques, computational techniques, project management principles, and research fundamentals.
 These essential skills enable students to quickly learn and adapt to the new knowledge domains and technical environments required for faculty-directed research projects.

 Through this program, students will develop skills and competencies to conduct and interpret research and will learn to:

 • Read critically to pose questions and identify key issues to explore; analyze and explain the logic, line of reasoning, and validity of an argument; and to use theoretical frameworks, appropriate methodologies, and analytic techniques to systematically explore issues, objects, ideas, or problems.